oslabs-beta/Lighthouse/README.md

 ## Getting Started

 Before using the application, the user should have a Confluent Kafka cluster up and running, as well as a Prometheus server connected.
-AFterwards, it's as easy as inputting the Prometheus endpoint into the application.
+Afterwards, it's as easy as inputting the Prometheus endpoint into your process.env variables.

 1. Install
 ```javascript